voho/jequal/README.md

 [![Travis](https://travis-ci.org/voho/jequal.svg?branch=master)](https://travis-ci.org/voho/jequal) [![codecov.io](https://codecov.io/github/voho/jequal/coverage.svg?branch=master)](https://codecov.io/github/voho/jequal?branch=master)

-Making `equals` and `hashCode` nice and easy since **2016**!
+Making `equals` and `hashCode` nice and easy to understand since **2016**!

 ## Introduction

-Implementing `equals` and `hashCode` properly is sometimes a challenge.
-The IDE can generate code for you, but the result is often a little cryptic, and so even after the recent additions in JDK 8.
+Implementing `equals` and `hashCode` properly is quite a challenge.
+The IDE can usually generate the code for you, but the result is often a little bit cryptic, and that remains true even after the recent additions in JDK 8.
+If implemented improperly, the crippled equality can lead to difficult Heisenbugs when using objects in various equality-based collections, like sets.
-According to me, **equality** of an object with another object is something that has to be defined very clearly using the right concepts and level of abstraction.
+In my opinion, definition of an **equality** of an object with another object is something that has to be defined very clearly using the right concepts and at the correct level of abstraction.
-The level of just comparing value by value, checking for *null*s and stuff... that is simply too low level!
+Simply comparing value by value, checking for *null*s and stuff... my patience is already gone.

 ## Example